 Exhibitions and Presentations (Selected)

-- "Life After Service Learning: From a Class project to a New Town Park," Landscape Journal, coauthored with Sherene Baugher, Ph.D. (accepted for publication 2011)
+- "Life After Service Learning: From a Class project to a New Town Park," Landscape Journal, coauthored with Sherene Baugher, Ph.D.
+(2011)

-- Marcellus Shale Drilling and Agricultural Lands, Finger Lakes Environment & Development Conference, Hobart & William Smith Colleges, Geneva, New York (2011)
+- Marcellus Shale Drilling and Agricultural Lands, Finger Lakes Environment and Development Conference, Hobart and William Smith Colleges, Geneva, New York (2011)